muskit/WacK-Repackager/HOWTO.md

 	- For example, if there exists `MER_BGM_V3_01.awb`, duplicate `MER_BGM.acb` as `MER_BGM_V3_01.acb`.
 And if there exists `MER_BGM_V3_02.awb`, duplicate `MER_BGM.acb` as `MER_BGM_V3_02.acb`, and so on...

 #### Converting Audio
+Notice that there are two file types in this folder:
+- **.awb** - essentially a bundle of audio streams, each of which is referred to as a "cue."
+- **.acb** - indices for its associated .awb file. gives a name to each audio cue in the .awb.

+WACCA splits up the BGM audio streams into different .awb files.
+However, there is only one .acb index file, which we've duplicated to correspond to each .awb.
+Our job now is to pair each of the .awb streams to its corresponding index in the .acb.

 You will need the latest version of [Audio Cue Editor](https://github.com/LazyBone152/ACE) for this.

 ### Jackets
 For the moment, this process pulls jackets available from WACCA's song listings website.
 This unfortunately means that some songs may not have a jacket.